-- Up to 30 hours of graduate credit for social work courses completed in another accredited graduate school of social work may be transferred for students enrolled in a degree-seeking program and up to 15 hours for students not in a degree seeking program. - No more than 9 credit hours may be transferred after enrollment at the University of Michigan.
+- Up to 30 hours of graduate credit for social work courses completed in another CSWE accredited graduate school of social work may be transferred for students coming from a degree-seeking program and up to 15 hours for students coming from a non-degree seeking program. - No more than 9 credit hours may be transferred after enrollment at the University of Michigan.
 All other course work must be completed prior to enrollment at the University of Michigan. - Graduate credit in cognate (non-social work) areas for courses taken in another unit at the University of Michigan or at another graduate program in an accredited institution may be recommended for transfer providing the content applies in a substantive way to the student's program of study. - 4.
-The maximum number of cognate credit hours that may be recommended for transfer of credit will be limited to the number of exemption and elective credit hours available to the student.
-For students with no exemptions, the maximum number of such cognate credit hours that may be recommended for transfer is 9 credit hours.
-For students with exemptions, additional credit hours may be recommended for transfer, not to exceed a maximum of 15 credit hours.
-Students admitted with advanced standing can transfer a maximum of 15 credit hours. - 5.
+The maximum number of cognate credit hours that may be recommended for transfer of credit will be limited to the number of exemption and elective credit hours available to the student. - 5.
 The student's total credit hours, including the transfer credit, must meet the distribution requirements for the professional foundation areas (i.e., Methods, Social Welfare Policy and Services, Research, and Field Instruction).

-- 6. The transfer of credit for both Social Work and cognate courses must meet the provisions - specified above.
+6. The transfer of credit for both Social Work and cognate courses must meet the provisions specified above.

 Students should request that transcripts of potential transfer credit be sent to the School of Social Work at the time of admission or when the course to be transferred is completed.
-For those courses taken prior to enrollment in the SSW, the potential transfer credits will be reviewed by the Associate Dean for Educational Programs in the SSW prior to Fall enrollment.
+For those courses taken prior to enrollment in the SSW, the potential transfer credits will be reviewed by the MSW Director in the SSW prior to Fall enrollment.
 Students will be notified before registering for the Fall term how the potential transfer credits would count in the MSW program.

-If students seek to take courses to transfer once enrolled in the SSW, they should discuss potential transfer credits with their faculty advisors who will submit a request to grant such credit to the School's Registrar via the Transfer of Credit request form found at http://swumich.edu/sites/default/files/documents/msw/transfer-credit-request.pdf
+If students seek to take courses to transfer once enrolled in the SSW, they should discuss potential transfer credits with their faculty advisors who will submit a request to grant such credit to the School's Registrar via the Transfer of Credit request form found at https://ssw.umich.edu/assets/exemption-request/